prexlab/laravel_mixmix/README.md

 # Laravel Mixmix Directive

-This `@mixmix` directive can convert CDN script/css files and local files to one local file.
+This `@mixmix` directive can convert CDN script/css files and local files into one local file.

 Before :